 It has been a prime goal, leading beyond previous PDF studies, to understand the importance of these varying data taking conditions for measuring PDFs with the LHeC.
-This holds especially for the question about what can be expected from an initial, lower luminosity LHeC operation period, which is of highest interest for the LHC analyses during the HL-LHC phase.
-Some special data sets of lowered electron energy have also been produced in order to evaluate the potential to measure F_L , see Sect.
+This holds especially for the question about what can be expected from an initial, lower luminosity LHeC operation period, which is of highest interest for the LHC analyses during the HL-LHC period.
+Some special data sets of lowered electron energy have also been produced in order to evaluate the potential to measure $F_L$ , see Sect.
 4.2.3.
-These data sets have not been included in the bulk PDF analyses presented subsequently in this Chapter.
+These data sets have not been included in the bulk PDF analyses presented in this Chapter subsequently.

-3.2.2 Heavy Quark Densities
+815 3.2.2 Heavy Quark Densities

-The LHeC is the ideal environment for a determination of the strange, charm and bottom 853 density distributions which is necessary for a comprehensive unfolding of the parton contents 854 and dynamics in protons and nuclei.
-The principal technique is charm tagging (in CC for 855 xs, in NC for xc) and bottom tagging (in NC for xb).
-The beam spot of the LHeC has a 856 transverse extension of about $(7 \,\mu\text{m})^2$.
-The inner Silicon detectors has a resolution of typically 10 microns to be compared with decay lengths of charm and beauty particles of hundreds of μm .
+The LHeC is the ideal environment to determine the strange, charm and bottom density distributions which is necessary for a comprehensive unfolding of the parton contents and dynamics.
+The principal technique is charm tagging (in CC for xs, in NC for xc) and bottom tagging (in NC for xb).
+The beam spot of the LHeC has the transverse extension of about $(7 \,\mu\text{m})^2$ .
+The inner Silicon detectors has a resolution of typically 10 microns to be compared with decay lengths of charm and beauty particles of hundreds of $\mu$ m.
 The experimental challenges then are the beam pipe radius, coping at the LHeC with strong synchrotron radiation effects, and the forward tagging acceptance, similar to the HL-LHC challenges albeit much easier through the absence of pile-up in ep.
-Very sophisticated techniques are being developed at the LHC in order to identify bottom production through jets [60] which are not touched upon here.
+Very sophisticated techniques are being developed at the LHC in order to identify b-production through jets [58] which are not touched upon here.